In Love and War (1958 film): Production

 Jerry Wald, who had a deal with Fox, bought the screen rights to The Big War in March 1957.
 It was one of a number of war novels bought by Fox at the time, including The Young Lions, The Hunters and The Enemy Below.

 At one stage the film was known as Hell Raisers before being titled In Love and War.
 Wald wanted Lee Remick, Richard Widmark and Ben Gazzara to play the leads.

 Bradford Dillman and Robert Wagner were cast in April 1958.
 Jeff Hunter and France Nuyen were cast in June.
+It was the last of several collaborations between Wagner and Hunter.

 Filming started in June 1958.
 Dunne says filming started with "half a script" and he had to do writing on location in the Pacific.